tims457/tims457.github.io.old/library/index.md

 - Zero to One

 ## Somewhat chronologically

+- Chaos Kings
+- The Art of Learning
 - Blindsight
 - The Theoretical Minimum: Classical Mechanics
+- The Player of Games
+- The Last Warrior: Andrew Marshall and the Shaping of Modern American Defense Strategy
 - Why Greatness Cannot Be Planned
     > The problem is that the stepping stone does not resemble the final product.
 - Science, Strategy and War: The Strategic Theory of John Boyd